shah-zeb-naveed/data-structures-and-algorithms/README.md

     - DFS
     - Disjoint Set Union (DSU) data structure.
   - Instead of jumping straight into DSU for connected components type of questions, check if labelling can be given using hashmaps.
-- subsequence is often dfs + cache or dp problem since we have to skip elements
+- subsequence is often dfs + cache or dp problem since we have to skip elements (THIS SCREWED ME IN TODAY'S INTERVIEW.
+First check if simply boolean check need to be performed and use Two-pointers for that)
 - unique combinations -> dfs backtracking especailyl where all valid answers need to be maintained

 **- Inverse Ackermann Function:**